Ephesians 2

 We are not saved by good works, but we are saved by grace in Christ for good works.

-8 for by grace you have been saved through faith, and that not of yourselves; it is the gift of God,
+8 For it is by grace you have been saved through faith, and this not from yourselves; it is the gift of God,

-10 For we are his workmanship, created in Christ Jesus for good works, which God prepared before that we would walk in them.
+10 For we are God’s workmanship, created in Christ Jesus to do good works, which God prepared in advance as our way of life.

 Gentile believers are called to remember their former alienation from Christ, Israel, covenant promise, hope, and God.